cncPomper/cncPomper/README.md

 ## About me
-* I am currently a Master's student at the Warsaw University of Technology.
-My thesis is about "Recognition of synthetic audio materials".
+* I am a 6th-year student in the integrated Bachelor’s-Master’s program at the Warsaw University of Technology, currently completing my Master’s thesis on the "Recognition of synthetic audio materials".
 * My CV is [here](experience/CV_Piotr_Kitlowski.pdf)

 ## Learning using platforms like